Nesvilab/philosopher/web/example_2.md

 * The data set from [Gygi's](https://www.nature.com/articles/nbt.3267) publication about mass tolerant database search.
 * A [computer](https://image.stern.de/4238042/uncropped-620-413/f569ddaca2f32214083a9acf32009af2/Wy/mac-plus-jpg--727f7573cf759135-.jpg) running GNU/Linux or Windows with at least 8GB of RAM.

-I'm running this example on a Linux Mint 18.3, it means that the commands I use below for the ananlysis will be "Linux compatible", if you are trying to reproduce this on a Windows machine, you will need to adjust the folder separators ('\\' for windows and '/' for linux).
+I'm running this example on a Linux Mint 18.3, it means that the commands I use below for the analysis will be "Linux compatible", if you are trying to reproduce this on a Windows machine, you will need to adjust the folder separators ('\\' for windows and '/' for Linux).

 ## Downloading the data set